Tech, innovation driving fit-out business strategy

 The UAE has 11,755 active construction projects valued at $818.2 billion.

 The UAE’s vibrant and multicultural population has inspired interior designers and fit-out sector to adapt to changing tastes coupled with rising consumer demand that matches the latest trends.
-The sector is now invaded by much younger generation who heavily rely on technology to relate to the millennial population, which is more demanding in terms of trends, colours, styles and so on.
-The UAE fit-out and interiors market is estimated to be worth $973 million by 2022 and according to BNC Network’s report the UAE alone has 11,755 active construction projects valued at $818.2 billion.
+The sector is now invaded by a much younger generation who heavily rely on technology to relate to the millennial population, which is more demanding in terms of trends, colors, styles, and so on.
+The UAE fit-out and interiors market is estimated to be worth $973 million by 2022 and according to BNC Network’s report, the UAE alone has 11,755 active construction projects valued at $818.2 billion.

 Sustainability and innovation

-The sector is currently witnessing combination of sustainability, innovation and technology and that is trending to new business strategies.
+The sector is currently witnessing a combination of sustainability, innovation, and technology and that is trending to new business strategies.